Himanshu-Badgujar/Socket-Programming/readme.md

 # Bus System Assignment

-This is my assignment project for the Bus System subject.

 ## Description

 This project was created as part of my assignment for the Bus System subject.
 It implements a basic client application in C++ that establishes a socket connection with a server.
 The assignment's goal was to demonstrate an understanding of socket programming concepts and the client-server communication model.